#GivingTuesday Communications SchedulePosted on: November 19, 2019

-We have some helpful tips and materials we’ll be sharing over the next few weeks to help YOU begin promoting #GivingTuesday with your audience!
+We have some helpful tips and materials we’ll be sharing over the next few weeks to help YOU promote #GivingTuesday with your audience!

 First off, we’re excited to share with you our suggested Communications Schedule (that you can download and edit!) for the weeks leading up to #GivingTuesday.
 We’ve also included a PDF version if you prefer that.
 Use discretion as you know your audience best, and adjust this schedule to what will work best for your organization and supporters!